 So, if the inseam is the length under the crotch, what's the length from waist to crotch?
 For some reason, that's called the rise.
 A lower-medium rise is pretty standard these days, and sits in the same place as most of your pants sit, above your hips.
-A high rise sits at your "natural waist," above your belly button, and is pretty classic, believe it or not.
-If you want to be talked into a high rise, go read https://streetxsprezza.wordpress.com/.
+A high rise sits at your "natural waist," above your belly button, and is not only classic, but really flattering if you wear it right, believe it or not.
+If you want to be talked into a high rise, go read A Little Bit of Rest.

 Off the rack suits sometimes have separate sizes for jackets and pants, but sometimes just tell you the jacket size and assume what your pants size would be.
 They call the difference between these sizes your "drop."
 If you have an unusually large or small drop, that really sucks.
 Either go for the brands that will sell you separate sizes, or go made to measure.